Skip to main content

 For women, particularly those in the perimenopausal or postmenopausal stages, hormonal therapy is designed to address the decline in estrogen and progesterone, and often, testosterone as well.
 Safety is achieved by tailoring the protocol to the woman’s specific life stage and symptoms.
 For example, a woman who still has her uterus must receive progesterone in addition to any estrogen therapy to protect the uterine lining (endometrium) from abnormal growth.

 The use of low-dose Testosterone Cypionate in women is aimed at improving energy, mood, cognitive function, and libido.
 The safety considerations are similar to those in men, but on a different scale.
 The goal is to restore testosterone to optimal physiological levels for a female, avoiding doses that could cause masculinizing side effects like acne, hair growth (hirsutism), or voice deepening.
-Careful monitoring of is essential to maintain this balance.
+Careful monitoring of testosterone levels is essential to maintain this balance.

 • Progesterone Use ∞ In women with a uterus, progesterone is essential for endometrial protection.
 Its use is timed to mimic a natural cycle or administered continuously, depending on menopausal status.